Q: If I disagree with a decision of the office, can I appeal?

 The hearing will be informal but it is in your best interest to present all your evidence at the hearing in an orderly manner.

 Be on time, as the referee has other cases to hear, and a delay may cause your case to be rescheduled or dismissed.
-Continuances are rarely granted but will be granted only in cases of emergency.
+Continuances are rarely granted.

 Q: Who should attend the hearing?